danielurra/flutter/README.md

 # Flutter - Dart
-Mobile development using Flutter and Dart <b>
+Mobile development using Flutter and Dart <br>
 Dart programming is similar to other programming languages, such as Kotlin and Swift, and it may be trans-compiled into JavaScript code.
 ## How to remove the debug flag from your application?